MiczFlor/RPi-Jukebox-RFID/documentation/builders/installation.md

 ## Install Raspberry Pi OS Lite

 > [!IMPORTANT]
-> Currently, the installation does only work on Raspberry Pi's with ARMv7 and ARMv8 architecture, so 2, 3 and 4!
-Pi 1 and Zero's are currently unstable and will require a bit more work!
+> Currently, the installation does work on all Raspberry Pi models.
+But ARMv6 models (Pi 1 and Zero 1) have limited resources and are potentially unstable and will require a bit more work!
 Pi 4 and 5 are an excess ;-)

 Before you can install the Phoniebox software, you need to prepare your Raspberry Pi.